 - Dimensions: 76 inches high by 56 to 60 inches wide

 - Finish: Brushed stainless steel or polished stainless steel

-Get the DreamLine Enigma shower door at The Home Depot, Lowe’s, or Amazon.
+Get the DreamLine Enigma-X shower door at Amazon, Lowe’s, or The Home Depot.

-Shower doors with frameless or semi-frameless designs can be pricey, but this one by Delta sells for an affordable price, yet has many features of more expensive models.
-The door comes in clear, ¼-inch tempered glass, but it’s also available in a number of frosted and etched patterns for added privacy.
+Sliding shower doors with frameless or semi-frameless designs can be pricey, but this one by Delta sells for an affordable price, yet has many features of more expensive models.
+The door comes in ¼-inch tempered clear glass, but it’s also available in a number of frosted and etched patterns for added privacy.
 The clear glass version pairs with either nickel or bronze hardware.

 - Type: Sliding framed